Welcome to Provider Datalab

 - A consistent, declarative model for managing heterogeneous runtime stacks.

-- Automated provisioning of vclusters, identity integration via Keycloak, and storage connections.
+- Automated provisioning of vclusters, optional identity integration via Keycloak, and storage connections.

 - Extensibility to plug in additional runtimes or policies without changing the user-facing API.